LL.M. - How to Apply

 TOEFL/IELTS waiver requests will be considered if you have successfully completed and received an undergraduate or graduate degree from an accredited institution where English is the primary language of instruction.
 To request a TOEFL/IELTS waiver, please submit an attachment to your LSAC application explaining why you are eligible for a TOEFL/IELTS waiver.

 UC Law SF offers a limited number of scholarships to LL.M. students based on both merit and need.
-If you wish to apply for a scholarship, you will need to answer the scholarship questions on your application.
+If you wish to apply for a need-based scholarship, you will need to answer the scholarship questions on your application.
 View the detailed information about the Cost of Attendance and Scholarships.

 Check Your Application Status Online (LSAC Login Credentials Required)